p-dot-max/p-dot-max/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Atulya
 ==============================================================================================================================

-I like to train deep neural network
+I have a strong interest in software development and machine learning research.

-* 🌍  I'm based in India
+* 🌍  I'm based in India.
-* 🧠  I'm learning ML
+* 🧠  I'm currectly learning to develop an algorithms.
-* 🤝  I'm open to collaborating on Research and development of Neural network
+* 🤝  I'm open to collaborating on Research and development of Neural network.

 ### Skills